max-torch/Life-Expectancy-Codecademy-Portfolio/index.md

-# Life Expectancy and GDP.
-Why It Matters More for Poorer Countries.
 Project Author: Alexander Lacson<br>
 Data Source: Acquired from [Codecademy](https://www.codecademy.com/learn), which says the data is "from the World Health Organization and the World Bank".